eloraju/jab/readme.md

 Nothing too special.
 Just another install/bootstrap script for Arch.
 It's going to change according to my likings any given time.

-I'm going to have trhee section down below.
-First an simple install guide followed by a copy-pasta script dump and then an explanation for the scripts.

 ### Disclaimer

 I've done this for mainly my own use so if you follow along and something goes sideways